research

 VISE Fall Seminar – Sarah Frisken, PhD 10.12.23

 Sep.
-22, 2023—VISE Fall Seminar to be led by Sarah Frisken, PhD Assistant Professor, Harvard Medical School and Lead Investigator in Radiology at Brigham and Women’s Hospital (BWH) Date: Thursday, October 12, 2023 Time: 11:45 a.m.
+22, 2023—VISE Fall Seminar to be led by Sarah Frisken, PhD Associate Professor, Harvard Medical School and Lead Investigator in Radiology at Brigham and Women’s Hospital (BWH) Date: Thursday, October 12, 2023 Time: 11:45 a.m.
 Lunch, 12:00 p.m. start Location: Stevenson 5326 Title: Improving precision in image-guided neurosurgery Abstract: Precision is particularly important in brain surgery where errors...

 VISE affiliate Robert Webster helps develop innovative robotic technology to fight lung cancer